 A very popular destination, India is not one for the light-hearted but the rewards to be gained are, some would say, life-changing.

-The traveller found amongst the rivers and hindu temples - here is a fantastic guide to How to Visit a Hindu Temple - is one, that most fits, that Gap Yah type.
+The traveller found amongst the rivers and hindu temples is one, that most fits that Gap Yah type.
 They’ve come out to India to find themselves.
 On their way they’ve found their love for yoga, extremely baggy pants and lots of flowers in their hair.

 They are the hippie type and certainly are not afraid of a few travel bugs.
 They’ll occasionally live in their own head and spin fantastical stories to make life that little bit more interesting.